hvega6/React-with-marvel-api/README.md

 ## 🤝 Contributing

 Feel free to contribute to this project!
-Check out our [contributing guidelines](CONTRIBUTING.md).
+Open issues and pull requests are welcome.

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ---

 <div align="center">

-Made with ❤️ by [Your Name]
+Made with ❤️ by Hugo Vega

 </div>